 Sources of health data

-Sources of health data include data acquired from digital health and medical technologies, such as wearable devices, digital health (or electronic health) applications, and medical devices and sensors; electronic health records and administrative hospital data; data from aggregated clinical trials; bioimaging and genomic data from the sequencing of human biological materials; health-related geospatial and contact tracing data; insurance claims; and data from social media, smart phones, and other electronic devices.
+Sources of health data include data acquired from digital health and medical technologies, such as wearable devices, digital health (or electronic health) applications, and medical devices and sensors; electronic health records and administrative hospital data; data from aggregated clinical trials; bioimaging and genomic data from the sequencing of human biological materials; health-related geospatial and contact tracing data; insurance claims; and data from social media, smart phones, wearables, and other electronic devices.
 The health data, or special personal data, derived from these sources, including heart rate, blood glucose, genetic predispositions, fitness levels, age, weight and so on, may be subject to data protection and privacy laws.
 Although these laws may vary from country to country as later discussed in this section, they will inform how the data is processed and for what purpose.

 AI Applications in Healthcare